Let’s begin by taking a look at a surface level of what these two brands are all about.

 For a little over the same amount you can get SIX 500ML bottles of MCT Oils and 90 serves of BCAAs (2x 45 serve tubs).
 Still not convinced?
 Why not consider a more balanced approach.
 4kg of Stevia flavoured WPC ($87) .
 500g of Arginine ($30), and 1kg of organic cacao powder ($25) .

 2/2 CAN I SOURCE THESE INGREDIENTS MYSELF?

-The last and second part of the question is ultimately this – Can this Exogenous Ketones supplement be outsourced by each selective ingredients themselves?
-Well, based from my calculations – very possible.
-I’m sharing is only a hypothesis.
-Not yet a practicality.
-Precursors for at least training your body overtime to produce ketones themselves.
+Based from my calculations – it is possible.
+Though what I’m sharing is only a hypothesis not yet a practicality.
+At least these are “precursors” for at least training your body overtime to produce ketones themselves.

 As far as I know Ketones themselves (Hydroxy Butarates) can only be synthetically produced in a laboratory environment.
 So in this case, we will be looking at PRUVIT’s KETO//OS exogenous ketone supplementations as a product case study.
 Which consists of: MCT powders, the actual ketones (Hydroxybutarates), BHB salts, bit of caffeine, malic acid stevia and some natural flavouring.
 15 one-off servings for $85USD.
 That’s it.